 If you don’t have the time or money for a degree, online or in-person courses are a great alternative.
 They’re shorter, cheaper, and teach many of the same skills that colleges and universities do.
-Many different courses are faster and less expensive than pursuing a degree in sales.
+Many training programs are faster and less expensive than pursuing a degree in sales.
 Taking a course is a good middle ground between having no educational background in sales and having a degree.

 A software engineer bootcamp will allow you to learn online while getting the knowledge that you will need for tech sales or even software sales.
 For some companies, this might even be enough to become a sales engineer.
 Here you will learn developer fundamentals, many different applications, and a whole lot more.

 You could also take a digital marketing course where you will learn skills that will allow you to become a better salesperson.
 What you also learn can how to better market the products that you want to sell.

 Having a course behind your name will give your sales resume a boost and help you stand out among the rest when you are applying for different positions.
 Also, it can help you to find better options than when you have no further education.
 Even if you decide to switch careers later in life these courses will open your world to many different options.

 Build Up Your Experience

 If pursuing a degree isn’t feasible, then start working in sales in any job you can find.
 Working in retail at a young age is a great foundation for a long-term sales career, even if you eventually pursue a degree.

 All salespeople need a strong client base because a salesperson is nothing without their clients.